 Now that you are Spiritual, are you happy?
 Living life whole

 Jack Kornfield has a great book title….. after the ecstasy, the laundry.
-Becomint an authentic person, becoming whole, is the Journey.
+Becoming an authentic person, becoming whole, is the Journey.
 Ecstasy is only one part.
 In some ways discovering all your faults or even your self-loathing is more exciting and engaging than being “okay.”
 Discovery and recovery can be captivating and motivating even with the pain or despair that often accompanies that part of the journey.
+Many people take on the journey of healing from a rough childhood, from trauma, from extreme povery and/or racism, from war or even natural catastrophes.
+But then find themselves a bit lost when learning how to live with recovery!
+Sometimes your support system or community disappears once you are up and running.

 Living an awakened life allows us to find moments of humor and joy.
 It also means establishing new habits, how to stay present instead of distracted.
 One simple practicce is "the pause."
 Pausing throughout the day. is a mindfulness practice, short, sweet, and powerful.
 Pausing allows you to check if you are present in your life, in the moment.
 Being present allows you to receive Guidance just like putting down your phone allows you to be present in the moment, in your life.
 It is a simple new habit that has powerful effects.

 New habits will change your life.
 Changing your diet, how you exercise, learning to check in instead of checking out, these are the bricks and stones that build the house you call your life.
 It is the little things that make all the big things work out.
-Spirit cannot take care of your day to day life choices.
+It is not Spirit's job to take care of your day to day life choices.
+Spirit wants participation, not sheep.
+Your evolution and growth is your job.
+Your ability and willingness to connect and "listen" to the guidance offered by Spirit is your challenge, your purpose.
 Spirit can Guide, but cannot make you enjoy, or feel happy.
+Putting new insights into practice means creating new habits, new behaviors.
 New habits always take discipline and practice (and work) to put into place, but then, like all habits, they become effortless.

 • Wake up every morning and do something that matters and that makes you want to live.
 For one person it might mean going for a jog at sunrise.
 For another yoga, or meditation, prayer, petting your cat, kissing someone, reading something spiritual.
 Find what it is for YOU that makes you smile, first thing in the morning.
 If you don’t know, experiment.
 Then make it into a habit.